kteender/kteender.github.io/_posts/technical-blog/2026-09-14-receipt-printer.md

 show-message: T
 message: Want to see just how high-tech I get?
 Check out my sideshow!
 ---
 At the end of a high-tech palm reading, I give the sitter a souvenir printouts.
-The printout has an image of the live visualizer.
+The printout has a black-and-white image of their hand with live visualizers overlaid.
 I accumulate these printouts from reading palms all over the place -- warehouse raves, corporate events, house parties, and nightclubs!
 This post details some technical information about the printouts.

 <!--break-->